NikhilMukraj/mod-qsar/README.md

 ## How To

-(This project is recommended to run within a virtual environment)
+(It is recommended to run within a virtual environment)

 Download dependencies using: